Paclitaxel (Protein Bound)

 - Do not father a child while taking paclitaxel (protein bound).

-- Use birth control that you can trust to prevent pregnancy while taking paclitaxel (protein bound).
+- Use birth control that you can trust to prevent pregnancy while taking paclitaxel (protein bound) and for 6 months after stopping paclitaxel (protein bound).

 How is this medicine (Paclitaxel) best taken?